philmph/philmph.github.io/content/posts/4/index.md

 }
 ```

-While many `resource` definitions require names (e.g. Azure Resource Groups) this means that the consumer of the OpenTofu Module can provide `null` and a `plan` will be valid.
+per default allows `null` to be provided even though the `variable` is required.
+Even though is very commonly used in `resource` definitions which require names (e.g. Azure Resource Groups).
+This means that the consumer of the Module can provide `null` and a `plan` will be valid.

-Note that if a `validation` block exists, this can also prevent the usage of `null`.
+Note that a `validation` block can also prevent the usage of `null`.

-### `resource` vs. `module` blocks

-It is important to understand that there is a huge difference in the usage of `null` when consuming OpenTofu Modules as in comparison to direclty using `null` within `resources` blocks.

-TODO: Resource omitted
-TODO: Module sendet `null` an downstream
-TODO: Looping inputs (lists) with unassigned values -> sendet `null`
-TODO: Not providing != providing `null` wie in `resource` blocks
+Also note that **this is the default behavior!**

 ## 📚 References